TICKETS

 Playwright and director Naubertas Jasinskas explains: “We’re crafting an entirely new interpretation of Devil’s Bride—not a restaging of Boruta’s work or a youthful remake of the film.
 This production asks whether reconstruction is an act of love for the past or a failure to create and exist in the present.
 It resonates today because we live in a culture obsessed with re-enactment, nurturing a precarious relationship with memory.
 The urge to restore, remake, return becomes a haven that allows us to avoid confronting the present.”

 The play, inspired by a range of sources, unfolds in two parts.
 The first immerses the audience in the memory of the legendary film Devil’s Bride—not only as a staged reconstruction, but as the inner recollection, longing, and dream of an ageing actress.
-From this romanticised vision of love and eternity, the narrative shifts to the present.
-Here, the same characters—a man and a woman—meet again.
-Their bond has fractured, love has faded, promises have dissolved.
-What we witness is not the fulfilment promised by cultural myth, but rather its collapse.
-This rupture allows the myth that love conquers all to be dismantled.
-The second act reveals that the long-awaited “happily ever after” never arrived.
+From reflections on indifference, we move on to the second part – a concert in which we see not the fulfillment promised by cultural myth, but its collapse.
+The second part of the performance shows that the long-awaited "happily ever after" never came.
+It is a contemporary reflection on the power of time, the discrepancy between memory and reality, and the painful necessity to look at the myth without romanticized longing.

 A co-production between the Lithuanian National Drama Theatre (LNDT) and MMLAB.